Skip to main content

 Explore

-How does your self-concept fit with your role as a program leader?
-What are your strengths and weaknesses as a leader?
 Learning about your leadership skills may allow you to set goals and develop an action plan for improving those leadership skills for which you feel less confident and competent.
-The attached questionnaire is included for you to explore your strengths and challenges as a leader.
-You may want to share your results with your supervisor and set goals for changes or improvement.
+Complete the Leadership Questionnaire to identify your strengths and challenges as a leader.
+Use your results to set goals and plan for changes or improvements to your leadership practices.

 Apply